WebRTC-specific features

 Solving WebRTC connectivity issues

-Make sure that webrtcAdditionalHosts includes your public IPs, that are IPs that can be used by clients to reach the server.
+The first thing to do is making sure that webrtcAdditionalHosts includes your public IPs, that are IPs that can be used by clients to reach the server.
 If clients are on the same LAN as the server, add the LAN address of the server.
 If clients are coming from the internet, add the public IP address of the server, or alternatively a DNS name, if you have one.
 You can add several values to support all scenarios:

 webrtcAdditionalHosts: [192.168.x.x, 1.2.3.4, my-dns.example.org, ...]